Naval Air Station Corpus Christi

 The following chart outlines the medical conditions associated with toxic exposure at this base, classified by the strength of evidence required (strong, good or limited).* Please keep in mind that it is not a complete list.

-If you were stationed at Naval Air Station Corpus Christi and later experienced adverse health effects, you may be eligible for compensation.
+If you were stationed at Naval Air Station Corpus Christi and later experienced adverse health effects, you could be eligible for VA disability.
+Our disability lawyers assisting veterans in Texas and nationwide may be able to help you disabled veteran benefits and monthly compensation.
+Get a free case evaluation here.

 *Effects are according to the Center for Disease Control and Prevention’s Agency for Toxic Substances & Disease Registry unless otherwise noted.